 As a result, you may wonder: ‘How much does it cost for a cockatoo?’

 The average price of a cockatoo is $2,000 to $4,000.
-Many cockatoos are rare and endangered in the wild, hence why they’re expensive.
+Some species are rare, hence why they’re expensive.
 The cost of a cockatoo ranges from $80 for a cockatiel to $40,000 for a red-tailed black.
-Other costs include a large cage, food, toys, perches, and vet care/insurance.

-Before you buy a cockatoo, bear in mind that cockatoos require high levels of care and attention and plenty of out-of-cage time.
-They also vocalize frequently, so they’re not suited to apartments.
-There are quieter parrots to own.
+Before you buy a cockatoo, remember that they require high levels of care and lots of out-of-cage time to remain happy.
+They vocalize frequently, so there are quieter parrots to own.

 How Much Does A Cockatoo Cost?

-If you want to own a cockatoo, you’ll be wondering how much do cockatoos go for?
-The price of cockatiels varies based on the type of cockatoo you want as a pet, but the average cost depends on:
+If you want to own a cockatoo, you’ll want to know: ‘How much do cockatoos go for?’
+The price of cockatiels varies based on the type of cockatoo you want as a pet.

 Cockatoo Price List